andrewringler/video-2-slit-scan/README.md

 ![app screenshot](documentation/ScreenShot2017-06-21.jpg)

 ## Features
- * Given an input video, create a single output TIF grabbing a single vertical slice from each frame
+ * Given an input video, create a single output TIF (or PNG) grabbing a single vertical slice from each frame
  * Adjust position and size of slit
- * Manually adjust slit position as video plays
+ * Manually adjust slit position as video plays (versions 0.2.4 and earlier only)
- * Create moving slits over time by specifying slit position at keyframes and interpolating between keyframes over time
+ * Create moving slits over time by specifying slit position at keyframes and interpolating between keyframes over time (version 0.2.4 and earlier only)
  * **Performance**. *Video-2-Slit-Scan* Should support very large input videos and very large output images.
-Videos are streamed in as needed, output images are not stored entirely in memory, but instead written to disk in small chunks. *NOTE, that this allow allows previewing the output image using your OS image viewer during generation.*
+Videos are streamed in as needed, output images are not stored entirely in memory, but instead written to disk in small chunks (so you doo need sufficient disk space available). *NOTE, that this allow previewing the output image in real-time using your OS image viewer during generation.*

 ## Background
 [Slit-scan photography](https://en.wikipedia.org/wiki/Slit-scan_photography), imaging and cinematography have a long history in film and digitally.
-This app allows you to experiment with one slit-scan technique digitally (converting a video to a single image).
+This app allows you to experiment with one particular slit-scan technique: digitally converting a video to a single ultra wide image.
 This app was originally commissioned by [Jan Kubasiewicz](http://jankuba.com/) who has created many beautiful works exploring various slit-scan techniques.

 See also [Strip photography](https://en.wikipedia.org/wiki/Strip_photography) for a more technical discussion on various techniques and history.
 Also known as streak images, streak photography, slit camera and slit scan camera.

 ## Developer Notes
 ### New Developer Setup
+ * Install Java JDK 17+
  * Install Eclipse 2023-06 (or later)
  * run after-pull.sh
  * Import Project Into Eclipse
  * Create a new run configuration with Video2SlitScan set at the main class

 ### Build Installers:
-Set JAVA_HOME environment variable to a Java 17+ installation (so Gradle can run)
+Set JAVA_HOME environment variable to a Java JDK 17+ installation (so Gradle can run).
+All installers will be generated in the `build` directory.
+NOTE: the macOS installers open and edit GUI windows during the build so do not use your mouse or keyboard during the building process.

 On Mac Silicon (M1/M2) run: